Updated: Aug 3, 2021

 What is CBD?

 Hemp is the cannabis sativa plant that contains less than 0.3% THC (tetrahydrocannabinol).
 This lack of THC is the distinction between marijuana an hemp.
 Although the THC is still there, it is a very minimal amount.
-This makes the hemp plant the perfect option for creating a treatment element for a potentially long list of uses.
+This makes the hemp plant the perfect option for potentially helping with a long list of uses.

 Legal / changes